The genuine runservice.exe file is a software component of LicCtrl Service.

 Runservice.exe is the process known as the LicCtrl service.
 It manages and checks the licenses of certain games as part of an eLicense Copy Protection scheme.

 The .exe extension on a filename indicates an executable file.
 Executable files may, in some cases, harm your computer.
 Therefore, please read below to decide for yourself whether the runservice.exe on your computer is a Trojan that you should remove, or whether it is a file belonging to the Windows operating system or to a trusted application.

-Description: The file runservice.exe is located in the folder C:\Windows.
+Description: Runservice.exe is not essential for Windows and will often cause problems.
+The file runservice.exe is located in the C:\Windows folder.

 There is no information about the author of the file.
 The program is not visible.
 It is not a Windows core file.
 It is an unknown file in the Windows folder.
-Therefore the technical security rating is 71% dangerous, however also read the users reviews.
+Therefore the technical security rating is 71% dangerous, however you should also read the user reviews.

 Recommended: Identify runservice.exe related errors

 If runservice.exe is located in a subfolder of the user's profile folder, the security rating is 100% dangerous.
 The file size is 1,193,458 bytes.
 There is no information about the author of the file.
 The program has no visible window.
 The runservice.exe file is not a Windows core file.

 There are different files with the same name: